 Visit the AEA Learning Platform and learn about and share tools and resources to protect the Amazon Basin and its peoples

 Indigenous people and local communities living in the Amazon play a crucial role in protecting the rainforest and its biodiversity.
 However, the pressure on Indigenous peoples and their territories is greater than ever:

-deforestation, ecosystem degradation, extraction of natural resources, human rights violations, and territorial invasions.
+deforestation, ecosystem degradation, extraction of natural resources, human rights violations, assassinations of defenders, and territorial invasions.

 Responding to this increasingly complex reality calls for urgent systemic changes that can only be achieved through collaboration by different actors at all scales.
 That’s where the All Eyes on the Amazon program comes in.